L0DESTAR7/Insulix/README.md

 There are many features that are supposed to be added to the app as I go and learn new things.

-I am really proud of how this app turned out to be 🔥, however there's some issues I faced and am still facing and trying to fix.
-Especially the fact that the app only support a very narrow range of screensizes 😔!
+I am really proud of how this app turned out to be 🔥, however there's some mistakes I made concerning the layout which reduces the app's responsiveness to multiple screensizes.
+I will never do those mistakes again 😅!

 ## Features 🚀